 I’m starting a series of posts covering .22LR AR-type magazines – one manufacturer at a time.
 Starting from Black Dog Machine.

-Note that some magazines have no distinct naming convention so as a clarity to the important issue I’ve come up with GenX -type of naming (the naming started from BlackDogMachine’s Gen3 magazine and I just expanded it around that one magazine)
+Note that some magazines have no distinct naming convention so as a clarity to the important issue I’ve come up with GenX -type of naming (the naming started from BlackDogMachine’s Gen2 and Gen3 magazines and I just expanded it around those two)

 Enough with the prologue, continue to the article below: